rusmallari/CS-Calculator/README.md

 # CS-Calculator

 ## Overview
-Credit Score Calculator is a financial analysis application designed to estimate a user's credit score based on common credit factors such as payment history, credit utilization, account age, and credit mix.
-The application allows users to input financial information and receive an estimated credit score along with insights into how different factors affect their overall credit health.
+FICO Credit Score Calculator is a Python-based financial application designed to estimate a user's credit score using the main FICO metrics: payment history, credit utilization, length of credit history, and recent credit inquiries.
+Users input their financial information over the past 12 months to receive an estimated credit score and a detailed breakdown of how each factor contributes to their score.

-The goal of this project is to demonstrate how credit scoring models work while helping users better understand the behaviors that influence their credit score.
+The goal of this project is to provide a realistic, educational tool that demonstrates how credit scoring works and helps users understand the financial behaviors that influence their credit health.

+---

 ## Features

 ### Credit Score Estimation
-- Calculate an estimated credit score based on user financial inputs
+- Calculates an estimated FICO credit score (300–850) based on user inputs.
-- Analyze major credit factors such as payment history and credit utilization
+- Considers the major credit scoring factors:
-- Provide feedback on how different factors impact the score
+  - Payment History (35%)
+  - Credit Utilization (30%)
+  - Length of Credit History (15%)
+  - Recent Credit Inquiries (20%)
+- Provides an easy-to-read rating: Excellent, Good, Fair, or Poor.

 ### User Input System
-Users can enter financial details such as:
+Users can input financial details including:
-- Payment history status
-- Credit card balances
+- Number of on-time payments (past 12 months)
+- Total scheduled payments (past 12 months)
 - Total credit limit
+- Total credit used
-- Length of credit history
+- Length of credit history (years)
-- Number of credit accounts
+- Recent credit inquiries (past 12 months)

 ### Score Breakdown
-- Displays estimated credit score range
+- Displays the estimated credit score.
-- Shows how each credit factor contributes to the overall score
+- Shows contribution of each factor to the overall score.
-- Helps users understand areas for improvement

-### Financial Education
-- Provides insights on how to improve credit score
-- Explains common credit scoring factors
-- Encourages responsible financial habits
+- Highlights areas that may need improvement.

+---

 ## Application Flow
-- **Input Screen:** Users enter credit-related financial information.
+1. **Input Screen:** Users enter credit-related financial information for the past 12 months.
-- **Score Calculation:** The system analyzes the inputs and calculates an estimated credit score.
+2. **Score Calculation:** The system analyzes inputs and calculates an estimated FICO score.
-- **Results Display:** The application shows the calculated score and provides a breakdown of contributing factors.
+3. **Results Display:** The application presents the score along with a breakdown of contributing factors.
-- **Improvement Tips:** Users receive recommendations on how to improve their credit profile.
+4. **Improvement Tips:** Users receive guidance on improving their credit profile.

+---

 ## Technologies Used

-### Front-End
-- HTML
-- CSS
-- JavaScript

-### Back-End
-- Python / Node.js (depending on implementation)
+- Python 3.x

-### Tools
-- Git
-- GitHub
+- Tkinter for GUI development